ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 **BRANCHING MODELS![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.124.png)**

- ere are many ways to deal with source control branching, though the industry as a whole is building momentum around the concept of trunk- based development.
+ There are many ways to deal with source control branching, though the industry as a whole is building momentum around the concept of trunk- based development.
 As this seems to be the most effective and commonly used pattern at this time, it's what we ll discuss here.
 If you're seriously considering a different pattern, you'll find plentiful resources online discussing methodologies and best practices for alternative approaches.

- ere are many blog posts with helpful graphics covering git branching models, such as this one from Reviewpad: ctohb.com/branching.
+ There are many blog posts with helpful graphics covering git branching models, such as this one from Reviewpad: ctohb.com/branching.
 If the following description doesn t make sense to you, I urge you to consult any of these posts and their associated visuals.

 In a traditional branching model sometimes referred to as GitFlow there are two long-lived branches, a main and a develop branch.
 Work